Connect With Us

 • Possible reduction in private mortgage insurance costs

-• Opportunity to qualify for low-down payment programs
+• Opportunity to qualify for low-down-payment programs

 When a Co-Signer Makes the Most Sense

-Risks and Considerations for Co-Signers
+Risks and Factors for Co-Signers

 The Co-Signer Application Process

-Adding a co-signer to a mortgage application requires complete financial disclosure from both parties.
+Adding a co-signer requires complete financial disclosure from both of you.
 Both the primary borrower and co-signer must submit full applications, including income documentation, credit authorization forms, and detailed asset statements.
-This coordinated effort between all parties and the lender ensures transparency and proper underwriting.

 • Recent pay stubs covering the last 30 days